 Well, maybe.
 Maybe not.
 But I do own one of the largest intact Woolly Mammoth tusks found in recent years, and it has starred in a National Geographic episode as a potential relict of the bad times.
 There are indeed some unusual features to my tusk; odd marks, iron blotches, magnetic areas and such.
-It is currently under study by Jon Hagstrum when he is not working at USGS.
+It has also been the subject of study by Jon Hagstrum when he is not working at USGS.
 In fact, Jon fashioned a fine circular sample saw we used to take plugs from the beast, with Jon directing the action by cell from Menlo Park.

 But, for now, here are a few pics of my 110 inch long, 61 kilogram ancient ivory baby: